christian-fei/Simple-Jekyll-Search/WIKI.md

 Pass in a list of terms you want to exclude (terms will be matched against a regex, so urls, words are allowed).

+### debounceTime (Number) [optional]

+Limit how many times the search function can be executed over the given time window.
+This is especially useful to improve the user experience when searching over a large dataset (either with rare terms ou because the number of posts to display is large).
+If no `debounceTime` is provided a search will be triggered on each keystroke.

 ---